jozefg/blog/posts/2015-08-26-type-in-type.md

     2. russell-wf : member(Russell; U{i})
     ⊢ void

-The second subgoal is just the rest of the proof, the first subgoal is what we want to handle.
-It says that if we have a type `x` then `not(member(x; x))` is a type albeit in ugly notation.
+The second subgoal is just the rest of the proof, and the first subgoal is what we want to handle.
+It says that if we have a type `x`, then `not(member(x; x))` is a type (albeit in ugly notation).
 To prove this we have to unfold `not`.
 So we'll do this and apply `eq-cd` again.

 ``` jonprl